 Testing season inevitably means classroom stress will hit a new high.
 So, how can you keep anxiety levels in check and help your students stay cool, calm, and collected when test day rolls around?
 Here are six tips for a low(er) stress testing season.

-Parents and other caregivers are critical to every student’s education journey.
-So, get them involved in the test-preparation process!
+Parents and other caregivers are critical to every student’s educational journey.
+So, get them involved in the K-PREP test-preparation process!
 Share these eight simple tips with parents to help them support their learners on testing days.

 Ready to take your K-PREP test-preparation program to the next level?
 Check out Study Island, Edmentum’s online solution for classroom practice and assessment, and our extensive library of programs designed exclusively for Kentucky educators and students.
 You can even start your FREE trial of Study Island today!